esl/MongooseIM/doc/advanced-configuration/Listener-modules.md

 * `max_fsm_queue` (positive integer, the value of this option set global) - message queue limit to prevent resource exhaustion; overrides the global value of this option
 * `protocol_options` List of supported SSL protocols, default "no_sslv3".
  It also accepts "no_tlsv1" and "no_tlsv1_1"
-* `dhfile` (string, optional, no default value) - Path to the Diffie Hellman parameter file
+* `dhfile` (string, default: no DH file will be used) - Path to the Diffie Hellman parameter file

 ## HTTP-based services (BOSH, WebSocket, REST): `ejabberd_cowboy`